CamecaAPT/.github/profile/README.md

 See [Cameca.Extensions.Templates](https://github.com/CamecaAPT/cameca-extensions-templates#camecaextensionstemplates) for information regarding installing requirements and templates.

 See [Cameca.Customanalysis.Utilities](https://github.com/CamecaAPT/cameca-customanalysis-utilities#camecacustomanalysisutilities) for information and examples of basic custom analsyis implementations.

+### Wiki
+See the [Wiki](https://github.com/CamecaAPT/cameca-customanalysis-interface/wiki) for information and documentation